planser/html-app-template/README.md

 html-app-template
 =================

-A template for simple HTML apps using broccoli, Bootstrap, less, sprites (GraphicsMagick is required) and livereload.
+A template for a simple HTML page using broccoli, Bootstrap, less, sprites (GraphicsMagick is required) and livereload.